 To train your dog not to bark at other dogs while on leash, consult a trainer for a behavior modification program and/or attend one of our Reactive Rover classes.

 Manage: More exercise, more playtime, and plenty of social interactions can reduce attention-seeking barking.
-But the best cure is to not teach your dog that barking gets him what he wants.
+But the best cure is to not teach your dog that barking gets them what they want.

 Train: If you don’t like barking, stop rewarding it with attention, door-opening and ball-throwing services, releasing from crates, etc. Period.
 No buts.
-Rather than your dog telling you when to take him out, take him out at regular intervals, and make sure none are preceded by barking.
-Don’t let a barking dog out of a crate until he’s quiet.
+Rather than your dog telling you when to take them out, take them out at regular intervals, and make sure none are preceded by barking.
+Don’t let a barking dog out of a crate until they’re quiet.
 Ignore dogs who bark at you.
 Keep in mind that if you have been rewarding barking for a while, it will get worse before it gets better.
 You’re changing the rules and your dog will be frustrated at first.

-Above all, start paying attention to your dog when he’s quiet.
-Teach him that there are payoffs for lying quietly, chewing on a chew-toy, and refraining from barking.
+Above all, start paying attention to your dog when they’re quiet.
+Teach them that there are payoffs for lying quietly, chewing on a chew-toy, and refraining from barking.

 Barking at people or objects can mean several things.
 Your dog may be uncomfortable with strangers—or with a subset of people he didn’t encounter often enough as a puppy (people wearing hats, for example).
 He might be deeply suspicious of buses or lawn mowers.
 In such cases, it’s important to get at the underlying under-socialization.

-First, though, rule out that your dog is barking at people simply because he’s excited to meet them.
-If that is the case, manage him by giving him a stick or a ball to carry around, or train him to be quiet on command.
+First, though, rule out that your dog is barking at people simply because they’re excited to meet them.
+If that is the case, manage your dog by giving them a stick or a ball to carry around, or train them to be quiet on command.

 Manage: Avoid the barking trigger(s).
 Choose quiet streets or open spaces for your dog’s exercise.
 Set up your dog’s confinement/safe area in a part of the house away from visitors.